Mazda 6 Tourer interior

 The Mazda 6 Tourer has a lovely, well-equipped interior but the infotainment systems in alternatives are just that bit slicker

 The Mazda 6 Tourer has upped its game in the interior stakes.
 Soft-touch plastics feel lovely and everything looks well put together.
 Buttons and controls fall to hand easily and have a good quality feel to them.
 The gear shift and steering wheel are covered in leather, while all but entry-level cars come with leather seats.
-All in all the Mazda 6 Estate is a lovely place to sit in.

 The 8-inch touchscreen infotainment system is good, but not quite Volkswagen good